 Some pre-existing medical conditions

-Travel insurers may have a list of common pre-existing medical conditions that they automatically provide cover for such as asthma, diabetes, food intolerances, or coeliac disease.
+Travel insurers may have a list of common pre-existing medical conditions that they provide cover for such as asthma, diabetes, food intolerances, or coeliac disease.
 This means if an emergency does occur relating to these conditions, your child will be covered for the overseas medical expenses.

-However, some pre-existing medical conditions are not automatically covered by travel insurance, such as heart conditions.
+However, some pre-existing medical conditions are not covered by travel insurance, such as heart conditions.
 If your child has a pre-existing medical condition, check the Product Disclosure Statement to find out if it’s something that can be covered or not.